$297 Cheap Flights to China

 Avg. deal survival time

-Deals for flights from Chengdu Tianfu International Airport typically last for about 17.1 hours.
-This means you need to act fast when you find a good offer to secure your booking.
+Deals from Beijing Capital International Airport typically survive for around 6.6 hours.
+This means you'll need to act fast to snag a bargain.

 Rare deal frequency

-We uncovered 13 rare deals for flights departing from or arriving at Chengdu Tianfu International Airport in the last month.
-These rare finds, which include mistake fares, special promotions, or ultra-discounts, all achieved an exceptional AI Deal Score of 90 or higher.
+We discovered 16 rare deals for flights from Beijing Capital International Airport in the last month.
+These rare deals had an AI Deal Score of 90+, and they typically include mistake fares, special promotions, or ultra-discounts.

 Average price drop